233eric/Crypto-Trends/README.md

 TODO

-1.Use coinmarketcap api to show price
+1.Use coinmarketcap api to show price (DONE)

 2.Pull data from google trends to show search volume increase of each coin